AgileRampler/Redbelly-contract-integration/README.md

 ![image](https://github.com/AgileRampler/Redbully-contract-integration/assets/43984000/8a7ef2ec-47c8-4ff1-937c-021639da9922)

-finally use the transaction hash in redebelly scan to check the contract creation
+finally you can use  the transaction hash in redebelly scan to check the contract deployed https://explorer.devnet.redbelly.network/overview
-https://explorer.devnet.redbelly.network/overview